robclouth/wavae/README.md

 ```

 Or even better, use the precompiled binaries available in the **Release** section of this project.
+Just remember to download the CUDA 10.1 cxx11 ABI version of libtorch and unzip it in `/usr/lib/`

 (only tested on ubuntu 18.04 - 19.10 - 20.04)